Absar-Gull/basic_python_codes/README.md

 # CS50
-This repositary consists of solved exercises from the CS50 Introduction to Python course(https://cs50.harvard.edu/python/2022/)
+This repositary consists mostly of of solved exercises from the CS50 Introduction to Python course(https://cs50.harvard.edu/python/2022/) and some other codes